 A bracket has a hook affixed and cemented to a tooth in the mandible or lower jaw, and the other in a tooth in the maxilla or upper jaw.
 Consequently, the rubber band must extend from one jaw to the other.

-Some other rubber bands are tinny as a bracket and inserted in a little gap between the bracket and the wire.
+Some other rubber bands are tinny as a bracket and are inserted in a little gap between the bracket and the wire.

 We have previously introduced two types of rubber bands and their uses.
 Incidentally, we introduced a couple of elastic rubber band uses.
 Here we define them according to some malocclusion cases: